 Deliciously Healthy Salted Caramel Balls made from medjool dates, rolled oats, desiccated coconut and a pinch of salt!
 YUM!

-It’s no secret how much I love a salted caramel recipe (I even put all of my favourite salted caramel treats together in one super yummy recipe collection!!!!).
+It’s no secret how much I love a salted caramel recipe (I’ve even put all of my favourite salted caramel treats together in one super yummy recipe collection – click here to check them out!!!!).
 And it’s also no secret that 99.99999% of the time, my salted caramel obsession is with ALL the naughty things… salted caramel sauce, salted caramel mud cake, salted caramel cheesecake slice… you get the idea, right!!??

 But it just so happens that (very occasionally) my love of all things salted caramel takes a healthy twist (like that time I made a healthy salted caramel slice and swore it was better than the cheeky/sugar-filled original version).